In this document:

 Creating Conditional Logic

-To start creating conditional logic, you’ll need to click on the Appointment Type and view the settings.
+To create conditional logic, you’ll need to click on the Appointment Type and view the settings.
 There will be a setting called Conditional Logic that is currently inactive.
-When you click on it, it will bring up its settings where you will have to toggle the “Enable Conditional Logic” on.
+When you click on it, it will bring up its settings, where you must toggle the “Enable Conditional Logic” on.

 After toggling the setting on, you’ll see the different fields to adjust according to how you’d like to filter the booking calendars.